 Postgraduate Certificate in Advanced Architectural Research (pgCAAR)

-The course lasts 3 months full-time or up to 18 months part-time.
 The standard entry requirement is a Masters Degree in Architecture or an equivalent professional architecture or design qualification.
-Applicants should note that acceptance onto the course can only be given if the UCL English language requirements have been met before the course commences.
+We can only accept students who have met the UCL English language requirements before the course commences.

-If you are interested please prepare a proposal indicating the area of research that you wish to take forward and contact Professor Stephen Gage to discuss the matter.
+Prepare a proposal indicating the area of research that you’d like to take forward and contact Professor Stephen Gage to discuss the matter.

 For more information on entry requirements, funding opportunities and deadlines, check UCL’s Graduate Application and Entry page.